 Fastest-Growing Retailers in the US

-According to the latest figures from the National Retail Foundation, Harbor Freight Tools tops the list of the fastest-growing retailers in the US.
+According to the latest figures from the National Retail Federation, Harbor Freight Tools tops the list of the fastest-growing retailers in the US.
 The study analyzes the performances of retailers who brought in at least $300 million in sales and compares their total domestic sales in 2021 against their 2020 figures.

 Harbor Freight Tools, a California-based tool and equipment business, saw sales nearly double from 2020 to 2021.
 In 2021, the company hit $4.7 billion in sales – a tremendous 93.4 percent annual increase from the $2.4 billion it recorded in 2020.